Pay bargaining calendar

 Extra responsibilities linked to the upper pay range

-The NEU is aware that many schools, particularly but not exclusively in primary schools, claim that movement onto or within the upper pay range (UPR) is dependent on a teacher undertaking additional responsibilities.
+The NEU is aware that many schools – particularly, though not exclusively, primary schools – claim that movement onto or within the upper pay range (UPR) is dependent on a teacher undertaking additional responsibilities.

 Annual progression on the upper pay range